venkatjavaji/my-notes/git notes/README.md

+1. create a repo in the git hub.

 1. create a folder in the desktop
 	$ mkdr myrepo
-2. open git bash and
+2. open git bash and initialise the local repo
 	$ git init

 3. add the folder to the git
 	$ git add folder-to-add/*
 4.commit the changes
 	$ git commit -m "initial commit"
-5. you have to create a repo from the browser by this time

-6. your repo is the remot repo and add it to git bash
+6. now you are in you local repo and to push it to remote repo(origin/master), add origin to your local repo
 	$ git remote add origin https://github.com/venkatjavaji/html-css-js.git

 7. push the changes to the git repo